stfbk/vc-saml-node/README.md

 Add the first certificate to your browser; two examples are provided.

+Disclaimer: every certificate in this repository is entirely fictional, and apparently personal data has been generated entirely at random using [random-italian-person](https://pypi.org/project/random-italian-person/).

 #### chromium

 1. Navigate to `chrome://settings/certificates` -- or manually go to the browser's `Settings` -> `Privacy and security` -> `More` -> `Manage Certificates`